Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/configuration/kconfig_system.rst

 - Header file

   Contains component options in the header file system.
-  Component options are gathered together in a seperate menu ``TF-M component configs`` in `The Kconfig files`_.
+  Component options are gathered together in a separate menu ``TF-M component configs`` in `The Kconfig files`_.

 - The .config and .config.old files